-How much space does it take to store food?
+How much space does it take to store food long term?

 Please note I’m basing this on typical manufactured cabinets and shelving units and I am deliberately making my estimates rough.
 Your own cabinets or storage may be configured differently and may accommodate more or fewer items, so it’s best to measure your actual storage space before buying or canning food.